BeatriceStanila/100DaysOfCode---Week1-9/Week 9 - Project Week/Day47.md

 ## Team HakunaMatata - Flash it!

---- Our goal is to create an question/answer app that bootcampers can use to prepare for future interviews ---
+--- Our goal is to create a question/answer app that bootcampers can use to prepare for future interviews ---

 ✅ using what we've learned on the course so far to try and improve the lives of our users (bootcampers)